openshift/oadp-operator/docs/developer/testing/ MULTI_CLOUD_TESTING_UPDATES.md

 #### [Azure](https://github.com/vmware-tanzu/velero/issues/3429)

-The CI Cloud credential is present at this location in OpenShift CI Cluster, `/var/run/secrets/ci.openshift.io/cluster-profile/osServicePrincipal.json`
+The CI Cloud credential is present at this location in OpenShift CI Cluster:
+`/var/run/secrets/ci.openshift.io/cluster-profile/osServicePrincipal.json`

-Our Cloud credential used for BSL is present at this location.
+Our Cloud credential used for BSL is present at this location:
 `/var/run/oadp-credentials/azure-credentials`

-The required variables to e2e tests are
+The required variables for e2e tests are

-For object storage with backup of registy support
+For object storage with backup of registy support, We need the below credentials
 ```
 {
   "subscriptionId": "xxxxx",